pyeventsourcing/esdbclient/README.md

 The optional `limit` argument is a Python `int` which restricts the number of events that will be returned.
 The default value of `limit` is `sys.maxint`.

-The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

-This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.
+This method has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

 The example below shows the default behavior, which is to return all the recorded